3MFConsortium/spec_materials/3MF Materials Extension.md

 ### 1.2. sRGB and Linear Color Values

-The 3MF core specification (Chapter 5.1.1) mentions that whenever 3MF uses colors that are expressed as #RRGGBB hexadecimal quantities with 8 bits per color channel, they are assumed to be in sRGB color space.
+The 3MF core specification ([5.1.
+Base Material](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#51-base-material)) mentions that whenever 3MF uses colors that are expressed as #RRGGBB hexadecimal quantities with 8 bits per color channel, they are assumed to be in sRGB color space.
 3MF uses sRGB as specified by the World Wide Web Consortium (http://www.w3.org/Graphics/Color/sRGB).

 Since human perception of brightness changes approximately with the logarithm of object's actual brightness, color data is usually encoded using a non-linear color component transfer.
 Such encoding is used to optimize the usage of bits, especially when individual R, G, B color channels are expressed as 8-bit quantities, as is the case with JPEG and PNG formats.